Phase diagram of early training dynamics in deep neural networks: effect of the learning rate, depth, and width: Introduction

+Refs. \cite{luo2020phase,zhou2022empirical} present phase diagrams of shallow ReLU networks at infinite width under gradient flow.
+Previous studies such as \cite{karakida2019universal,Yang2021TensorIV} show that $\nicefrac{2}{\lambda_0^{NTK}}$ is the maximum learning rate for convergence as $w \to \infty$.
+This limit results in the kernel regime as training time is restricted to $O(1)$ in the limit of infinite width, resulting in a lazy training regime for learning rates less than $\nicefrac{2}{\lambda_0^{NTK}}$ and divergent training for larger learning rates.
+In contrast, we analyze optimization dynamics at training timescales $t_\star$ that grow with width $w$.
+Specifically, the end of the early time transient period occurs at $t_\star \sim \log(w)$.

-\cite{Lewkowycz2020TheLL} analyzed the curvature during early training using the top eigenvalue of the neural tangent kernel (NTK) and demonstrated the existence of a new early training phase, which they dubbed the ``catapult" phase, $2 / \lambda_0^{NTK} < \eta < \eta_{max}$, in wide networks trained with MSE loss using SGD, in which training converges after an initial increase in training loss.
+Ref. \cite{Lewkowycz2020TheLL} analyzed the training dynamics at large widths and training times, using the top eigenvalue of the neural tangent kernel (NTK) as a proxy for sharpness.
+They demonstrated the existence of a new early training phase, which they dubbed the ``catapult" phase, $ \nicefrac{2}{\lambda_0^{NTK}} < \eta < \eta_{max}$, in wide networks trained with MSE loss using SGD, in which training converges after an initial increase in training loss.
 The existence of this new training regime was further extended to quadratic models with large widths by \cite{Zhu2022QuadraticMF, Meltzer2023CatapultDA}.
-Our work extends the above analysis by studying the combined effect of learning rate, depth, and width, demonstrating the opening of a sharpness-reduction phase, the refinement of the catapult phase into two phases depending on whether the sharpness also catapults, analyzing the phase boundaries as $d/w$ is increased, analyzing linear mode connectivity in the catapult phase, and also examining different qualitative behaviors in the intermediate saturation regime (ii) mentioned above.
+Our work extends the above analysis by studying the combined effect of learning rate, depth, and width for both MSE and cross-entropy loss, demonstrating the opening of a sharpness-reduction phase, the refinement of the catapult phase into two phases depending on whether the sharpness also catapults, analyzing the phase boundaries as $d$ and $\nicefrac{1}{w}$ is increased, analyzing linear mode connectivity in the catapult phase, examining different qualitative behaviors in the intermediate saturation regime (ii) mentioned above.